-What You Need to Know About the ADA, the Rehabilitation Act, and COVID-19
+What You Need to Know: ADA, the Rehabilitation Act, & COVID-19

 On March 11th, 2020, the World Health Organization (WHO) declared the Coronavirus (COVID-19) to be an international pandemic.
 As the Coronavirus continues to spread globally, the everyday workplace has changed drastically; employers are scrambling to adjust to fully remote workforces, and states and the national government are passing new policies left and right.

 But what does the the Coronavirus mean for workplace anti-discrimination laws?

 To help you stay compliant, here is what you need to know about the Coronavirus’ impact on the Americans with Disabilities Act (ADA) and the Rehabilitation Act:

 Guidelines From the CDC and EEOC

 To prevent employers from making determinations of the Coronavirus risk based on employees’ race or country of origin, the Centers for Disease Control and Prevention (CDC) released the Interim Guidance for Business and Employers to Plan and Respond to COVID-19.

 These guidelines were also published to ensure that employers are remaining confidential with employees who have confirmed virus infections.
 During this pandemic, the ADA and Rehabilitation Act still apply but do not prevent employers from following the CDC’s guidelines or any suggestions made by state or local public health authorities regarding the Coronavirus.